willk30/python-bootcamp-student/README.md

 > **Note:** Click any "Open in Colab" badge above to automatically open that notebook in Google Colab - no setup required!

+> **⚠️ Important for Option 2:** If you open notebooks separately, the CSV file created at the end of Block 2 will not persist to Block 3 in separate Colab sessions.
+You'll need to download the CSV file locally at the end of Block 2, then upload it when you open Block 3.
+For seamless data flow between notebooks, use Option 1 (clone repository) instead.

 ### Option 3: Clone Repository in VS Code

 **Prerequisites**: Ensure Git is installed on your system: